 Many financial experts caution against using personal loans for unnecessary items.
-Examples include weddings, vacations or a big-screen TV.
+Examples include weddings, vacations, or a big-screen TV.
 Because of the ease of obtaining personal financing, it may encourage a borrower to go overboard.
-Plus, you want to strongly consider whether you want to pay for a one-week vacation or two-hour wedding for the next four or five years.
+Plus, you want to strongly consider whether you want to pay for a one-week vacation or a two-hour wedding for the next four or five years.

 There are plenty of reputable lenders for personal loans.
 Unfortunately, there are some who use practices that are frowned upon to win your business.
 Some examples to avoid include:

 Advance loan fees